Evidence of Coulomb liquid phase in few-electron droplets

 \textbf{PARTITIONING OF AN ELECTRON DROPLET}

-To explore electron interactions within the droplet, we analyse partitioning data for up to five electrons.
-Fig.~\ref{fig2:partitioning_of_4_electrons} presents an example with $N=4$ electrons, while the other cases are shown in Extended Data Fig.~\ref{fig:ext:part2} and ~\ref{fig:ext:part345}.
-The counting statistics is represented by the probabilities $P_{(N-n,\,n)}$, where $N-n$ and $n$ are the numbers of electrons detected in D2 and D1, respectively.
+We illustrate our ability to control the partitioning in Fig.~\ref{figure2} where the counting statistics $P_{(N-n,n)}$ is shown for $N=4$ as function of the voltage difference $\Delta=V_\text{U}-V_\text{L}$ between the two electrodes defining the central channel.
+This parameter acts as a tuneable impact parameter for the collision with the Y-junction.

-The simplest case is when the 4 electrons are placed in different SAW minima (Fig.~\ref{fig2:partitioning_of_4_electrons}a) such that they do not form a droplet and cannot interact.
+The simplest case is when all the electrons are placed in different SAW minima (Fig.~\ref{figure2}a) such that they are prevented from forming a droplet and cannot interact.
 We find that the counting statistics $P_{(N-n,\,n)}$ can be reconstructed from single-electron partitioning data (solid lines) and thus follows a binomial distribution, with electrons scattering at the Y-junction independently of each other.
+Such statistics corresponds to fixed-$N$ samples of a non-interacting electron gas.

-To induce correlations, we now group the electrons in 2 pairs, placed in adjacent SAW minima (Fig.~\ref{fig2:partitioning_of_4_electrons}b).
-An increase of the probability $P_{(2,2)}$ can be observed compared to the non-interacting case, indicating antibunching of the two electrons contained in each pair.
-Finally, many-body correlations, we place all 4 electrons in the same SAW minimum (Fig.~\ref{fig2:partitioning_of_4_electrons}c) and note a similar increase in $P_{(2,2)}$ but the maxima of $P_{(1,3)}$ and $P_{(3,1)}$ now exceed $P_{(2,2)}$.
-While the probabilities in \ref{fig2:partitioning_of_4_electrons}b and \ref{fig2:partitioning_of_4_electrons}c are qualitatively different, the multi-electron interdependencies in the droplet are difficult to interpret directly from the counting statistics.
+To induce correlations, we group the electrons in two pairs, placed in adjacent SAW minima (Fig.~\ref{figure2}b).
+An increase of the probability $P_{(2,2)}$ can be observed compared to the non-interacting case, indicating antibunching of the two electrons contained in each pair~\cite{wang2023coulomb}.
+To obtain a strongly-correlated state, we place all four electrons in the same SAW minimum (Fig.~\ref{figure2}c) and note a similar increase in $P_{(2,2)}$ but the maxima of $P_{(1,3)}$ and $P_{(3,1)}$ now exceed $P_{(2,2)}$.
+While the probabilities in \ref{figure2}b and \ref{figure2}c are qualitatively different, the multi-electron interdependencies are difficult to interpret directly from the counting statistics.

 \textbf{MULTIVARIATE CUMULANTS}